July 30 in Pop Culture History

 1999 – Runaway Bride and Deep Blue Sea were released in theaters.

-2003 – In Mexico, the last Volkswagen Beetle rolled off the assembly line.
+2003 – The last Volkswagen Beetle rolled off the assembly line in Mexico.

 2004 – The Village, Harold and Kumar Go to White Castle and The Manchurian Candidate debuted in theaters.